N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

   Nick P: I appreciate that the team members being committed to learning what is needed from us within the class.\
   Tyler C: I appreciate the teamwork and level of communication our team exerts, as well as the feedback we received.\
   Jeysen A: I appreciate that evey team member made the commitment to show up on time and get started on the report.\
+  Elian Z: I appreciate how well the meetings are going and how we get to know each other more each meeting.\

 2. Successes